© Unofficial Royalty 2024

 June 28, 1899 – Death of Grand Duke George Alexandrovich of Russia, son of Alexander III, Emperor of All Russia, brother of Nicholas II, Emperor of All Russia, from tuberculosis, in Abbas Touman, a spa town, now Abastumani in the country of Georgia, then in Russia; buried at the Peter and Paul Cathedral in St. Petersburg, Russia

 Because of the severity of George’s tuberculosis, his doctors suggested that he should be sent to live in the dry mountain climate of Abbas Touman, a spa town, now Abastumani in the country of Georgia, then in Russia.
 On June 28, 1899, 28-year-old George had gone out alone to ride his motorcycle and when he did not return, his staff sent out a search party.
 George had been found lying on the side of the road, struggling to breathe, with blood oozing from his mouth, by a peasant woman who supported him in her arms until he died.
-The peasant woman later made the trip to St. Petersburg to tell George’s mother Empress Maria Feodorovna about George’s last moments.
+The peasant woman later traveled to St. Petersburg to tell George’s mother Empress Maria Feodorovna about George’s last moments.
 On the site of George’s death, a memorial made of Carrara marble was built.

 Unofficial Royalty: Grand Duke George Alexandrovich of Russia